 Just as Helen's face launched a thousand ships, this opening line of the Iliad launches its readers into a world both distant and familiar: the world of the Trojan War and its aftermath, as portrayed by Homer.
-The St. John's College Greek Institute aims to guide its participants on a journey deep into Homer's world, first by developing proficiency in Homeric Greek, and then by applying our newly developed proficiency to a study in Greek of the Iliad and its enduring themes.
+The St. John's College Summer Greek Institute aims to guide its participants on a journey deep into Homer's world, first by developing proficiency in Homeric Greek, and then by applying their newly developed proficiency to a study in Greek of the Iliad and its enduring themes.

-After acquiring the rudiments of Homeric Greek, we will spend the second half of the class mainly on a careful reading of selections from the Iliad and the Odyssey.
-As we translate the text and continue to develop our proficiency with Homer's language, we will use seminar-style discussions to explore in greater depth the Iliad's literary and philosophical qualities.
-Thus, the hard work we do with Homer's language will be increasingly rewarded by primary access to the treasures of his poetry itself.
-By the end of the class, successful students will have acquired a solid foundation in ancient Greek, equivalent to at least one year's college-level study.
-This will constitute excellent preparation for both graduate school comprehensive exams and future reading in the original of other ancient Greek authors.
+The second half will focus on the works of Homer.
+After acquiring the rudiments of Homeric Greek, students will spend the remaining weeks on a careful reading of selections from the Iliad and the Odyssey.
+As students translate the text and continue to develop their proficiency with Homer's language, seminar-style classroom discussions will help them explore in greater depth the Iliad's literary and philosophical qualities.
+Thus, the hard work with Homer's language will be increasingly rewarded by primary access to the treasures of Homer’s poetry itself.

-Intensive language programs across the country are known for their high attrition rate and extreme stress: that is why the Greek Institute is not an “intensive”.
-St. John’sbelieves that a reasonable, humane pace and engaging environment is more conducive to real thought and an overall successful learning experience than a hurried attempt to “just get through it”.
+The Summer Greek Institute is a 9-week “accelerated” program, not an “intensive” one.
+Intensive language programs across the country are known for their high attrition rate and extreme stress.
+St. John’s College believes that a reasonable, humane pace in an engaging environment is more conducive to real thought and an overall successful learning experience than a hurried attempt to “just get through it.”
 The extra week in this summer’s program is meant to facilitate this healthier pace.
-That said, the project will still require a great deal of dedication and hard work, as one might expect of any attempt to learn over a year’s worth of an ancient language in a single summer.
+That said, the program will still require a great deal of dedication and hard work, as one might expect of any attempt to learn over a year’s worth of an ancient language in a single summer.

-Primary Text: Homeric Greek 4th edition, Edited byPharr, Wright, and Debnar.
-Copies are available for purchase in theSt.
-John’sCollege Bookstore.
+Primary Text: Homeric Greek 4th edition, Edited by Pharr, Wright, and Debnar.
+Copies are available for purchase in the St. John’s College Bookstore.
 Prior editions of this text are not acceptable.

 NOTE: Participants are asked to review English syntax and memorize the Greek alphabet before the first day of class.
 They are also encouraged to read Book One of the Iliad in translation before their arrival.
 Other preliminary study material and exercises may be sent out prior to the start of the course.

-March 1st 2015 is the recommended date for tuition deposit.
-You are not enrolled in the Greek Institute until you’ve paid a non-refundable $250 deposit to hold your spot.
-We accept checks or credit cards over the phone.
-Please make checks payable toSt.
-John’sCollege.
+Tuition deposits are expected two weeks after your acceptance to the program.
+You are not enrolled in the Summer Greek Institute until you have paid a non-refundable $250 deposit to hold your spot.
+We accept checks and credit card payments.

 St. John’s College Graduate Institute